 Thus, from a straightforward analysis like this, life insurance for a child isn’t a strong financial choice.

 But that’s not all there is to it.

 I look at myself as an example of this.
 I was born with a highly underactive thyroid.
 My parents were able to get me a small life insurance policy as a child because they were very concerned with other illnesses springing up – and that policy still exists today.

 There is also the smaller concern of the ability to pay for a child’s funeral and end-of-life expenses if that happens.
 For some families (ours included), there is adequate money in the emergency fund to pay such costs.
-For other familes, however, such funds aren’t easily available, for various reasons.
+For other families, however, such funds aren’t easily available, for various reasons.
 That usually means debt.

 There’s also the very small benefit that some policies function in a way that helps pay for college, but these are usually sub-par compared to a strong 529 college savings account.
 This is more of an “icing on the cake” type of thing rather than a primary feature.

-In our case, we have small policies for each of our children, mostly for the “potential future illness” concerns stated above.
-My own concern about this may be somewhat inflated because of my own history, but it’s something Sarah and I both take seriously.
+In our case, we have small life insurance policies for each of our children, mostly for the “potential future illness” concerns stated above.
+My own concern about this may be somewhat inflated because of my own medical history, but it’s something Sarah and I both take seriously.

 It’s something we can easily afford, and it’s something we know will have value for them no matter what happens in life.
 The insurance isn’t a strong bargain, but the monthly cost is very low.